Kastuk/Stationeers-Creative-Freedom/README.md

 * Speedup of mining drill to dig much faster.
 * Higher jetpack height limit.

-Config for modified limits will be after game load once in
+Config for modified limits will be here (after game load once with the mod):

 **Stationeers\BepInEx\config\net.kastuk.stationeers.CreativeFreedom.cfg**

-What can bring errors and problems:
----
-Try not to place big frame structure into another big frame.
-Using of smart rotation at unlocked angles will bring red text too.

-TODO
----
-Inteface menu to config parameters and switch options.
-Changeable color of spawning structures and items.
-Switch mountable into small grid placement type to place buttons on tables and stuff.

-More things for breaking free...

 Installation
 =============